Bobby's Logo

 "Marshall Otwell" (2 soundbanks)PatchlistImage

-This german company produced a mega 32 soundbanks (1'032 patches) DX7 ROM cartridge named "Mega ROM".
+Metra Sound is a german company (Köln) which produced a mega 32 soundbanks (1'032 patches) DX7 ROM cartridge named "Mega ROM".

 SOUND VERTRIEB

-Sound Vertrieb is a german society which distributed several ROM cartridges.
-They also gathered their total production on a mega 16 soundbanks ROM cartridge named "MX-1".
+They also gathered their total production on a mega 16 soundbanks ROM cartridge named "MX 1".
 I own one of these, but it seems that soundbanks 6-9 are defectuous.
 Any additional informations or - best of all - a sysex version of it are welcome!

 SOUNDENGINE

-SoundEngine is an american society which is apparently selling now - among others - products developed in the past by Technosis company.
+SoundEngine is an american society (Capitola, California - owner: Scott Peer) which is apparently selling now - among others - products developed in the past by Technosis company.

-They are proposing two DX7 soundbanks: "Analog Feel" and "Ouch That Hurts!" (programmed by Mike Peake?).
+They are proposing two DX7 soundbanks: "Analog Feel" and "Ouch That Hurts!" (programmed by Scott Peer).

 "Super ROM" (16 soundbanks)Patchlist